Trademarks - Eurasia: Lexology GTDT Practice Guides

-A trademark application can be accepted if the sign consists of words, letters, digits, pictures, holograms, colours and combination of colours, 2D or 3D forms, or any combination of these elements.
+A trademark application can be accepted if the sign consists of words, letters, digits, pictures, holograms, colours and combinations of colours, two- or three-dimensional forms, or any combination of these elements.

 The application should cover only one trademark and may be filed electronically or on paper.
 If filed in paper form, it should be submitted on white A4 size paper.

 The application should contain the following information:

 if applicable, the representative’s full name, registration number and power of attorney (a trademark attorney registered in a member state different from the one where the application is filed can file the application in the other country only if an agreement on recognition of trademark attorneys between such states exists);

 the graphical representation of the mark (two samples), with the following requirements:

 - the maximum size of the graphical representation should be 5 megabytes if filed electronically as a .jpg or .tif file and 8x8cm if submitted on paper;

 - for three-dimensional marks, all projections should be submitted; and

 - for holographic marks, all images showing holographic particularities should be filed;

 the description of the mark, translated into languages used in member states, the transliteration of a trademark and the meaning of the mark, if applicable;